alexandreweiss/acp-demo/README.md

   - df -h,
   - ls /mnt/azrweswbsa

-## Demonstrate Edge bootstrap via GUI
+## Demonstrate Aviatrix Edge deployment via Copilot GUI
 - Use serial under the box to create edge in Copilot,
 - Plug the box to internet using port0 and wait for the bootstrap to occur,
 - Deploy an Aviatrix Edge on top of the box,